ait-aecid/AlertBERT/aitads_augmented/README.md

 Recreates the original AIT-ADS with the augmented dataset class (except for the small difference that dnsteal alerts of the first days are not discarded but moved to the next days).

 #### simul-attacks
-The noise, number of scenarios and days is the same as in "original", but the attacks are rearanged so that there are collisions in time of scan/scan and scan/exploit pairs.
+The noise, number of scenarios and days is the same as in "original", but the attacks are rearranged so that there are collisions in time of scan/scan and scan/exploit pairs.

 #### more-noise-1/2/6/11
 The purpose of this family of configurations is to enable the study of alert grouping under increased densities of false alerts in the data.